Black hole spectroscopy of collapsing and merging neutron stars: Waveform classification and qualitative analysis

 \subsubsection{Equal mass $M_\mathrm{tot}=3.8M_{\odot}$}

 We start by considering a heavy equal mass BNS system with a total mass of $M_{\text{total}}=3.8M_{\odot}$.
 In Fig.~\ref{fig:M38SLyequ}, we show a similar plot as in Sec.~\ref{classAnalysis}.
 Due to the change in symmetry (isolated to binary), we now report the dominant (2,2)-mode of $r\Psi_4$ (extracted at $r=400$), and the baryonic mass outside of the AH, as well as the BH mass.
-Due to the high mass of the system, no hypermassive NS is formed, but the system undergoes a prompt collapse to a BH.
+Due to the high mass of the system, no hypermassive NS is formed, but the system undergoes a prompt collapse to a BH with a mass of $M_\mathrm{BH}=2.958M_\odot$ after formation, which increases shortly after reaches a plateau of $M_\mathrm{BH}=3.659M_\odot$.
+Likewise, the spin increases from initially $a_\mathrm{BH}=0.628$ after merger to $a_\mathrm{BH}=0.726$.
 A snapshot of the BH during the ringdown is shown at $t-t_\mathrm{AH}=191.0$.
 In this case, only small amounts of baryonic mass of the order of $10^{-5}$ remain outside.
 However, we still see that matter falls into the BH for around half of the ringdown signal which results in the BH mass increasing by around 16\% in the early stages after formation.
 Because of this considerable change in mass, it is remarkable that the ringdown signal is very clean and long.
 The ringdown signal itself extends over a range of $\sim300$ after BH formation and shows 14-15 clear ringdown peaks in the modulus.
 Relating back to the previous classification scheme, this corresponds to a \texttt{Class I} ringdown.